ArtyomTech/rates-exchange/rates-be/README.md

-# My Spring Boot Application
+# Rates Exchange BE App

 This is a Spring Boot application that uses Java 11 and Spring Boot version 2.7.18.
 Follow the instructions below to set up and run the application locally.